ShizukaDonaghue/luve/README.md

 <img src="docs/images/profile-page.png" width=700>

-If the user is logged in, My Profile link is availabe from the Accout menu in the navbar.
+If the user is logged in, the My Profile link is available from the Account menu in the navbar.
 This is where the user can save their details for a faster checkout process.
 Alternatively, if the user is logged in and placing an order, the tick box is available in the checkout form to save the delivery details into their profile.
 They can also update their details here if they are already saved.

 This page also displays their order history.
 Orders placed by the user are listed in descending order based on the order dates.
-This include the link to the order confirmation if they would like to check the details.
+This includes the link to the order confirmation if they would like to check the details.

 ### Articles Page